 Senders may add either an RTP Header Extension or a RIST Header Extension or both to a packet, depending on the application requirements.
-When using PSK encryption, senders shall transmit the RTP Header Extension in the clear and shall transmit the RIST Header Extension encrypted.

 An example of each type of encapsulation is presented in Appendix A.

 5.2.4 Flow ID Field